 Windows Vista/7/8/10 Installs under a VM

-Note that Vista/Win7/Win8/10 (NT6+) installs will not work correctly if you attempt to use a VM and install Windows to a virtual hard disk directly from an ISO file.
+If WIMBOOT is not used then Vista/Win7/Win8/10 (NT6+) installs will not work correctly if you attempt to use a VM and install Windows to a virtual hard disk directly from an ISO file.
 You will see the message 'A required CD/DVD drive device driver is missing'.
 This occurs because Windows Setup will only load an Unattend.xml file from a Removable disk and any USB drive which is attached to a VM will be seen by Windows as a Fixed Disk.
 Therefore LOADISO.CMD will not run and the Windows ISO file will not be loaded as a virtual DVD before Setup starts to look for it.

 Note: This issue does not apply if using .imgPTN images made from a Windows install ISO using MakePartImage - these images can be successfully run from within a VM.

-To use E2B to install Windows Vista/7/8 manually in a VM from an ISO file, you will need to run LOADISO.CMD manually as follows:
+If WIMBOOT is not used by E2B, then to use E2B to install Windows Vista/7/8 manually in a VM from an ISO file, you will need to run LOADISO.CMD manually as follows: